 Moreover, free for everyone on each first Sunday of the month.

 Access: Metro Palais Royal – Musée du Louvre (lines 1 and 7)

 It is the core subject of Victor Hugo’s novel Notre-Dame de Paris.
 Among other things, it was the location of Napoleon Bonaparte’s coronation in 1804.

-The cathedral is open every day from 7:45 am to 6:45 pm (7:15 pm on Saturday and Sunday)
+Schedule: Every day from 7:45 AM to 6:45 PM (7:15 PM on Saturday and Sunday)

-Prices: The entrance is free.
+Price: The entrance is free.